opencobra/artenolis/docker/README.md

 java -jar jenkins.war
 ```

 It takes about a minute to start.
 At the end of the logs you will see the randmin admin password.
 Make record of this.
+The admin password can be retrieve later from file /home/jenkins/.jenkins/secrets/initialAdminPassword

+Open browser at http://localhost:8080   and enter the admin password when prompted.
+Choose "Install Suggested Plugins".
+Allow a few minutes for the plugins to install.
+For first admin user chose 'jenkins' and use your own email address.
+For instance configuration leave at default http://localhost:8080